belat28/Belat28/README.md

-# Hi, I'm Bela.
-I'm a Senior at New York University studying Politics.
+# Hi, I'm Bela,a Senior at New York University studying Politics.
 Resume Template for Deep Dive